RESOStandards/web-api-commander/README.md

 OpenJDK 64-Bit Server VM (build 25.242-b08, mixed mode)
 ```

-If you don't see something similar to this, with 1.8.0 or greater, or an error, you may have to download a Java Runtime Environment.
+If you don't see something similar to this, with 1.8.0, or an error, you may have to download a Java Runtime Environment.

 [Open JDK is recommended](https://openjdk.java.net/install/index.html).